github/developer.github.com/content/v3/search/legacy.md

 <div class="alert">
   <p>
     The Legacy Search API (described below) is <a href="/v3/#deprecations">deprecated</a>
-    and is scheduled for removal in the next version of the API.
+    and is scheduled for removal in the next major version of the API.

     We recommend using the <a href="/v3/search/">v3 Search API</a> instead.
     It contains new endpoints and much more functionality.